Note: This post may contain affiliate links. Please see my disclosure page for more details.

 I lived in NYC for 9 years, but I remember what it was like when I first moved to New York.
 It was terrifying – everyone seemed to follow some set of rules that I didn’t know and had to ad lib along the way.
 But eventually, you learn the choreography of the city, and the city slowly becomes less overwhelming and even, dare I say, a bit familiar?

 I’m here to share with you all my best New York tips to make your trip run smoothly, distilled from my cumulative years of knowledge of this intoxicating, immense city.
-Don’t be freaked out by the sheer volume of this post — I have a lot of opinions — but I wanted to make this a solid, thorough resource for those traveling to New York for the first time.
+Don’t be freaked out by the sheer volume of this post — I have a lot of opinions — but I wanted to make this a solid, thorough resource chock full of tips for visiting New York City for the first time.

 Please feel free to ask any questions in the comments below, or suggest things I haven’t covered!